[This is part of a set: Thinking]

 This is what will happen with any ‘paranormal’ effect or ‘energy’ that might exist.
 If it exists, then when it is found, that is when there is evidence of it, then it too will become a part of our physical description of the universe.
 The reason the paranormal is ridiculed so much isn’t because we know it to be false absolutely, it’s that fantastic claims have been made, but no evidence has been found to support them.
 Astrology?
 No evidence.

 Evidence is the route to discovery and the support and maintenance of ideas and theories and facts.
 No evidence?
 Then it might as well not exist.
 Not, you note, that it doesn’t exist!
 Science is not saying anything in particular does not exist.
-It only says to what extent there is evidence to support an idea.
+It only says to what extent there is evidence to support an idea or the existence of something.
 If we can’t see it, taste it, feel it, etc., then we might as well act as if it doesn’t exist, even if it does, for how can we tell the difference.
 We can happily go about our daily lives as if the speed of light does not have a limit, because in our daily lives we never reach that limit.

-We can also ignore God as an entity because whether he exists of not makes no apparent difference.
+We can also ignore God as an entity because whether he exists or not makes no apparent difference.
 This means that despite the fact that theists can’t prove God exists and atheists can’t disprove it, it’s irrelevant, because there is no evidence, and that’s sufficient.

 Many theists realise this and no longer require the existence of God as an entity ‘out there’ – See Rob Bell (h/t Lesley’s Blog).
 But that doesn’t mean theists have dealt with the problem of human fallibility in relation to faith.
 I’ll get to that in another post.